adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 - Button clicks and/or navigation patterns
 - Screens shown

 This data is solely used to improve our mobile products and Adblock Plus for Safari on macOS and your user experience.
-You can opt-out from sending such reports via Settings > Privacy > Help us make Adblock Browser better.
+You can opt-out from sending such reports via Settings > Privacy.

 ###### Data retention